Ben Kepes is on the money when he says: “Big data is a stupid term”.

 How about enormous data?
 What do you call bigger data?
 Is data ever really that big in a little country like New Zealand?

 The term is stupid because on its own, big data doesn’t mean anything until the data is used.
 Then it becomes something else, like Useful Data.
+Or machine learn ing.
 Used well, it might even become Information.

 Kepes goes on to talk about SAP’s HANA which deals with real-time in-memory data.
 That’s exciting.
 Far more exciting.